rubygems/guides/command-reference.md

 The push command uploads a gem to the push server (the default is https://rubygems.org) and adds it to the index.

-The gem can be removed from the index (but only the index) using the yank command.
+The gem can be removed from the index and deleted from the server using the yank command.
 For further discussion see the help for the yank command.